Scrumpis/iwgc-circos/README.md

 This repository documents the methods used to generate the Circos plots for many of the genome reports produced by the [International Genomics Consortium (IWGC)](https://www.weedgenomics.org/).
 This project aims to automate the generation of commonly used Circos tracks in genomics to reduce the barrier for entry for those unfamaliar with Circos and to speed-up production for those experienced with Circos.
 Useful as a template for further customization or to get a quick snapshot of patterns occurring in your genome of interest.

 For additional information, the [Circos](https://circos.ca/) website offers very detailed tutorials for the generation of Circos plots and tracks beyond the scope of these standard genomics tracks.

+### Example:
-The below Circos plot illustrates all tracks producable by iwgc_circos_tracks.sh.
+The below Circos plot illustrates all tracks producable by iwgc-circos.
 All values are normalized and gene density is square-root transformed and repeat density is power three transformed for automation and visualiztion purposes.
 Ideogram tick label units are the default 1Mb (50 = 50Mb).
 - a.
 Karyotype illustrating chromosomes, chromosome position, and telomere presense (distal grey boxes)
 - b.
 Gene density, more blue is more gene rich, more yellow is less gene rich
 - c.
 Repeat density, more red is more repeat rich, more yellow is less repeat rich